Skipper1931/TwitterCord-Discord-Bot/README.md

 **!feed** -- Displays the last 7 posts on your timeline.
 Parameters: <Number of Tweets>

 **!follow** -- Follows another user.
 Parameters: <Username>

+# Notes
+* Do not expect consistant uptime for the bot.
+I will be away for a bit and won't be able to keep the bot running.
+* This bot wasn't extensively tested, and as such may have bugs.
+There are a couple of known bugs regarding tweets, but they can usually be fixed by using the command again.